PERMESSO DI SOGGIORNO

 Frequently Asked Questions (FAQ)

-A preliminary work authorization issued by the SUI.
+2. What is nulla osta?
+A preliminary work authorisation issued by the SUI (Sportello Unico Immigrazione).

-Modulo 1, passport, visa, nulla osta, proof of housing (ospitalità or rental), contract, marca da bollo, 4 photos.
+3. What documents are needed at Poste?
+Modulo 1, passport, visa, nulla osta, proof of housing, work contract, marca da bollo (€16), 4 photos.

+6. Where is it submitted?
 Via Poste Italiane (Sportello Amico).

-By law — up to 60 days; in practice — 3–6 months.
+7. How long does processing take?
+By law — up to 20 days; in practice — 3–6 months (up to 12 in large cities).

 We have prepared for you a detailed PDF Guide: step-by-step instructions and procedures for obtaining the Permesso di soggiorno per motivi di lavoro.